andrewtavis/wikirepo/README.md

 ### Expanding Wikidata

-The growth of wikirepo's database relies on that of [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).
+The growth of wikirepo's database relies on that of [Wikidata](https://www.wikidata.org/).
 Through `data.wd_utils.dir_to_topic_page` wikirepo can access properties on location sub-pages, thus allowing for statistics on any topic to be linked to.
-Beyond simply adding entries to already existing properties, the following are examples of property types that could be included:
+Beyond including entries for already existing properties (see [this issue](https://github.com/andrewtavis/wikirepo/issues/16)), the following are examples of property types that could be added:

 - Climate statistics could be added to [data/climate](https://github.com/andrewtavis/wikirepo/tree/main/src/wikirepo/data/climate)
     - This would allow for easy modeling of global warming and its effects